ubnetdef/website/content/courses/syssec.md

 ## Competition Participation
-All students are required to participate fully in the Lockdown Collegiate Competition (10/16) and the Lockdown High School Competition (12/4) during the semester.
+All students are required to participate fully in the Lockdown Collegiate Competition (Oct 16) and the Lockdown High School Competition (Dec 4) during the semester.
 Please notify the instructor as soon as possible if you are unable to participate in either competition due to a conflict.
 Participation in alternative competitions in lieu of this requirement will be considered on a case by case basis.

 ## Homework Assignments